Reveal Video Coaching

 Research Goals & My Contribution

 From Q3 2023 to Q3 2024, our team’s research focus narrowed from foundational to explorative work, as the product and design teams needed help prioritizing the many potential coaching features that the team had slated for the roadmap.
 This meant our research was focused on a narrower scope and had direct roadmap impact.
 This phase of research consisted of interviews, surveys, and user tests on subjects like: mobile apps as coaching tools, enterprise customer API needs, safety score customization, and coaching session features.
-My contributions to this phase of work focused on mobile app coaching and safety score customization needs, the latter also doubling as support for designer-led research.
-The following projects from the timeline above were my primary focus at this stage:
+My contributions to this phase of work focused on mobile app coaching and safety score customization needs,the latter also doubling as support for designer-led research.

 In-Depth Interviews on Mobile Coaching & Driver Experience